Chris210634/ReBeL/README.md

 TORCH_USE_RTLD_GLOBAL=YES python cfvpy/full-cfr.py
 ```

+This script runs Full game CFR on all 216 possible games and reports the average exploitability.
+You can change the number of CFR iterations by editing the code in ```full-cfr.py```.

 To watch the game between ReBeL and full game CFR, run the following (Keep hitting enter):
 ```
 TORCH_USE_RTLD_GLOBAL=YES python cfvpy/play_poker_dice.py
 ```

+This script randomly generates games.
+Youo can hit enter to see the computer play the next move.
+A sample output is included in the next section.

 ## Results